pauld123/CI-Design/README.md

+# Update 4
+InsiteFX and demyr17 are both now collaborators to this project.
+Have moved the files to an assets folder for images and css etc. The downloads page by demyr I am not certain I like but it is at least a start.
+Have updated the temp website with the files too.

 # Update 3
 Added a horizontal line to the topnav.
 I think this looks much better.
 Thanks to demyr17 for this.
 Also added another suggestion from demyr17 but I think it is supposed to put a button affect around the top nav but cannot see it.
 Left it in the CSS for now.